a0xnirudh/WebXploiter/README.md

-# bi0s-CTF-Scripts
+# WebXploiter
-An exclusive private repository for CTF scripts by team bi0s !
+A web - crypto recon|exploit tool for CTF problems !